tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sheriff ’s Ring of Knocking

+_Recharge 6+:_ This ring was owned by a famously unpopular tax collector.
+As a move action, make a skill check to break, knock down, or damage a non-magical object you are next to.
+Use a +10 bonus to your roll instead of your ability modifier + level + skill bonus (champion: +15; epic: +20).

+**Quirk:** Executes duties without compassion.

+---

 #### Skin of Your Teeth

 _Recharge 6+:_ When an enemy attacks you, subtract 1 from the natural attack roll after seeing it.